kellyky/website/README.md

 # About

-Website created initially as user space within [https://aavalam.org/](https://aavalam.org/).
+A website and maybe proto-portfolio.

-Planning to include coding notes, as well as links to blog/social channels.
+A place I enjoy working on, while I learn the things and share the learnings.

-Very much a work in progress being shaped as I work - so, we shall see!
+Created initially as user space within [https://aavalam.org/](https://aavalam.org/).

 ## Visiting
 [https://aavalam.org/~kellyky/](https://aavalam.org/~kellyky/)